 What we do

-Our Environmental Crime Team lead the way in tackling fly-tipping and other environmental crimes such as littering, dog-fouling and graffiti.
+Our Neighbourhood Warden Team leads the way in tackling fly-tipping and other environmental crimes such as littering, dog-fouling and graffiti.